 In cases where the anticipated price cannot be identified in this way, the judge has significant discretion in determining the amount of damage.
-This is because Article 248 of CCP, which was introduced in 1996, sets forth that when it is extremely difficult to prove the amount of damage, a court may determine an appropriate amount of damage at its discretion.
-Due to this discretionary power, courts have not been faced with the necessity of relying on a specific economic methodology to quantify the amount of damage, although economic analysis of the amount of damage is becoming more common.
+This is because Article 248 of CCP, which was introduced in 1996, sets forth that when it is extremely difficult to prove the amount of damage, the court may determine an appropriate amount of damage at its discretion.
+Due to this discretionary power, the court has not been faced with the necessity of relying on a specific economic methodology to quantify the amount of damage, although economic analysis of the amount of damage is becoming more common.

-"Umbrella effects" have not been recognized by courts although the theories have been introduced to Japan.
+"Umbrella effects" have not been recognized by the court although the theories have been introduced to Japan.

-As for interest, interest for the period from the date on which the violation occurred until the payment of damages is usually approved.
+As for interest, interest for the period from the date of service of the written complaint until the payment of damages is usually approved.